The Amazing Spider-Man (TV series): Revival attempt

 In a 2002 interview with SFX magazine, Nicholas Hammond revealed that there were plans to do an Amazing Spider-Man series reunion film in 1984.
 The proposal would have had the original cast team-up with the cast of The Incredible Hulk television series (a major hit for CBS), with Hammond appearing in the black Spider-Man costume.
 According to Hammond, a deal was arranged to have Columbia and Universal Studios co-produce the project.
 Bill Bixby was going to direct the TV-movie, in addition to reprising the role of David Banner.
 Universal eventually cancelled the project.
 Hammond said he was told that Lou Ferrigno was unavailable to reprise his role as the Hulk, because he was in Italy filming Hercules.
 However, in his 2003 autobiography My Incredible Life as the Hulk, Ferrigno stated that he was never contacted about the project, adding that he had recently finished filming Hercules II and that his availability was not an issue.

+In other media

+In 2026, comic book writer Dan Slott revealed that a story featuring Nicholas Hammond’s Spider‑Man and Christopher Reeve’s version of Superman was considered for the intercompany crossover Spider-Man/Superman.
+Marvel rejected the idea due to rights and licensing concerns, and Slott instead opted for a story set in the 1930s featuring Spider-Man Noir and the Golden Age Superman.